 Black berry is high in Vitamin C, which is integral to collagen formation in bones, connective tissue, and blood vessels.
 They're also high in Vitamin K which helps minerals be directed go to the right places in the body, manganese which is helpful for collagen formation and for helping wounds heal.
 They boost brain health, digestive health, immune health and provide help for maintaining healthy weight.
 They are excellent for the skin and help pregnant mothers in reducing the risk of defects in babies.

 Blackcurrants are uncommon in the United States which is unfortunate because they have a high concentration of Anthocyanins, Polyphenolic substances, Antioxidants, Vitamin C, Gamma-linolenic acid (GLA).
 Herbalista and Native Americans take Black curants to help with blood flow, immune health, eye health, gut health, and kidney health.
 They have been shown in recent studies to help reduce risk factors in Type 1 and 2 Diabetes.
 They have four times as much Vitamin C as oranges.
 They also have been shown to help people who exercise to train harder.
-Some studies have shown them to be especially helpful in reducing onsets of glaucoma.
+Some studies have shown them to be especially helpful in reducing the likelihood of developing glaucoma.

 Camu Camu Berry is native to the Amazon rainforest but has gained popularity worldwide due to its many health benefits.
 It is high in Vitamin C and many other potent antioxidants like flavonoids, including anthocyanins and ellagic acid.
 Some studies suggest that Camu Camu berries may reduce body weight by increasing the number of burnt calories and positively altering gut bacteria.
 They also help minimize the spike in blood sugar after eating a high-carb meal.
 They have also been shown to help promote maintenance of normal blood pressure.